 One mode to watch out for with this type of stack is waiting too long before merging any of the PRs.
 Remember until a PR is merged, there is a risk that conflicting changes could be made that require the PR to be reworked.
 Also, you don’t need the full stack to be complete to start merging it.
 When a set of PRs are ready to be merged, feel free to merge what is ready while you continue to work on the stack.

 This is one of my favorite models.
 I find this particularly useful when fixing bugs.
 When fixing bugs, I frequently find myself refactoring the code around where the bug lives.
 It is frequently useful in helping to find the bug, can help make the code easier to read, and can sometimes make the bug more obvious.
-When making changes like this, I like to perform the refactoring in 1 PR, then bug the actual bug fix in a separate PR stacked on top.
+When making changes like this, I like to perform the refactoring in 1 PR and then the actual bug fix in a separate PR stacked on top.

 By making this separation, it makes it very explicit to reviewers what part of the changes are refactoring and what part of the changes are the actual bug fix.